erunyon/erikrunyon.com/source/_posts/2013-01-22-carousel-interaction-stats.md

 [Brad Frost](http://twitter.com/brad_frost) [posted a follow-up](http://bradfrostweb.com/blog/post/carousels/) with his thoughts on carousels.

+### Update Three

+[I posted some updated numbers](/2013/07/carousel-interaction-stats/) from the first six months of 2013.

 ## Other Articles (updated 2013-01-25)

 I have been notified of other articles pertaining to carousels.
 [Contact me](/contact/) if you find others whether they're for or against.
 I'll include them here.